icshwi/e3-ADSupport/README.md

+# Deprecation notice

+2020-08-20: This remote has been deprecated.
+Moved to https://gitlab.esss.lu.se/e3/area/e3-ADSupport.

 # e3-ADSupport

 This is the ESS customized single library (ADSupport) in order to integrate ADCore and others modules.
 However, due to E3 building system, we cannot use them as a single module due to the E3 building system and its compilicated dependency within ADSupport.
 Thus, in order to keep a single module, we have to use Linux system libraries as much as possible.
 In addition, we exclude `GraphicsMagick`.